 A Surrey Gala had a starring role in the classic beach movie Ride the Wild Surf (1964), alongside Shelley Fabares and Barbara Eden (right).
 There are other Jeep connections too -- see Jeeps in Ride the Wild Surf.

 This star-studded sixties flop was another movie with a superb Jeep scene set at Las Brisas.
 It also had a few other Willys cameos.
 See Jepes in Pepe (1960).

 This 1962 low-budget film is about an army of young ladies in a fleet of Jeeps, planning to entice rebel soldiers on a Caribbean island to desert their leader.
 See lots of photos in Jeeps Aplenty on CJ3B.info.

-A few Jeeps were seen in the background of the 1963 Elvis Presley vehicle Fun in Acapulco -- see Surrey Jeeps Enhance the Illusion.
+A few Jeeps were seen in the background of the 1963 Elvis Presley vehicle Fun in Acapulco.
 A Surrey also appeared briefly in his movie Blue Hawaii.

 Elvis owned a pink Surrey which is still on display at his Graceland mansion in Memphis (see Elvis Presley's Jeeps.)

 There was also a Tuxedo Park CJ-5A in Tickle Me and an M-38A1 in Kissin' Cousins.